 This tool has a mechanical clamp so wafers must have a standard 56 mm primary flat.
 Secondary flats will be covered by an oversized ring.
-As a result of this reing, the edge of the wafer will not be etched.
+As a result of this ring, the edge of the wafer will not be etched.
 The size of the edge exclusion is yet to be determined for the oversized clamp rings.
-For patterned wafers, EBR must be sufficient to clear the wafer beneath the ring.
+Dedicated recipes with optimised parameters are used for thin wafers.